Your Questions, Answered

 Every person’s symptoms are unique, and not all dizziness has a single clear cause.
 If we determine that your symptoms fall outside the scope of physical therapy, or would be better addressed in collaboration with another provider, we’ll help guide you toward appropriate next steps.

 Number of visits varies greatly depending on what condition is being addressed.
 For example: positional vertigo is generally resolved within 1 or 2 visits, while other conditions may require 4 or more sessions.
-If a longer plan of care is anticipated, you will know this early on, and we can plan or pivot accordingly to maximize value and outcomes, even if it means pairing you with another provider.
+If a longer plan of care is anticipated, you will know this early on, and we can plan, package, or pivot accordingly to maximize value and outcomes, even if it means pairing you with another provider.